DigitalBeer/forkast/docs/prd/epics/epic-1-foundation.md

 5. Protected routes redirect unauthenticated users
 6. Basic user profile information is stored in the database

+### Story 1.3: Anonymous Data Migration on Sign-up
+**As an** anonymous user with a temporary meal plan,
+**I want** my data to be automatically saved to my new account when I sign up,
+**so that** I don't lose my work.

+**Acceptance Criteria:**
+1. Local storage data is preserved during sign-up
+2. Upon successful account creation, data is migrated to the Supabase account
+3. Local storage is cleared post-migration
+4. User can see migrated data after first login

 ## Technical Notes
 - Next.js 14+ with App Router
 - Supabase Auth with email/password authentication